 Discovering Belize: a surprising trip

-Being a Commonwealth country, it is the only country in Central America where English is the official language, but besides this fact (and the Queen being on all the notes), in Belize, you will meet the Afro-Caribbean community, the Latin-Mayan community, the Chinese community and the last but not the least the Mennonites originally from Germany (a community similar to the Amish in Pennsylvania in the USA).
+Being a Commonwealth country, it is the only country in Central America where English is the official language, but besides this fact, in Belize, you will meet the Afro-Caribbean community, the Latin-Mayan community, the Chinese community and the last but not the least the Mennonites originally from Germany (a community similar to the Amish in Pennsylvania in the USA).